thinkshout/thinkshout/blog/_posts/2013-03-28-10-hot-topics-in-nonprofit-drupal-tech.md

 - Drupal Give
 - nonprofit tech
 - 13ntc
+short: At ThinkShout, we spend as much time as possible dreaming up and implementing new ways to leverage Drupal to meet the web technology needs of the nonprofit organizations we serve.
+As the technology conference season ramps up, these 10 topics and tools are foremost on our radar.
+author: sean
 ---
 At ThinkShout, we spend as much time as possible dreaming up and implementing new ways to leverage Drupal to meet the web technology needs of the nonprofit organizations we serve.